alienarena/alienarena/trunk/docs/README.txt

 Bots are a built in feature of ALIEN ARENA 2007.
 Several bots are already configured for multiplayer games, and in Alien Arena, each level has a specific bot file for what bots are to be played in each level.

-To add a bot, type "sv addbot name model/skin", and to remove a bot type "sv removebot namee".
+To add a bot, type "sv addbot name model/skin", and to remove a bot type "sv removebot name".
 You can also add bots in the menu, in the deathmatch/bots flags area.

 In your Deathmatch options, you can configure other options such as chatting, node saving, and aiming.